 Look back at Liam and Noel Gallagher’s final encore as Oasis

-While Noel quickly put the rumour to bed, it did get us reminiscing about the glory days of Oasis and the subsequent bitter infighting which eventually brought the band to an end in Rock En Seine in Paris.
+The rumour, however, did get us reminiscing about the glory days of Oasis and the subsequent bitter infighting which eventually brought the band to an end in Rock En Seine in Paris.
 But before Noel would leave the dressing room that night never to return, the band’s last performance was at V Festival August 22nd in 2009.

 The feuding brothers had been at each other’s throats behind the scenes for years, in fact, we’re not sure they ever weren’t at each other’s throats.
 But they were still capable of turning out a performance when needed.
 Arriving at the stage at V Festival the band were, of course, the headline act and had a catalogue of tunes to back it up.